Astrid1005/DAT505-GitHub/session9/README.md

 * S9-02-exercise-PostProcessing-Glitch

-The project is an exercise which required me to make each sprite's color could be change when the mouse moves on the sprite.
+The project is an exercise which required me to change effects for the scene.

 ---